particle-iot/docs/src/content/reference/device-os/firmware.md

 {{since when="0.5.0"}}

 Registers a function to be called when the SPI master selects or deselects this slave device by pulling configured slave-select pin low (selected) or high (deselected).
+This function is called as an interrupt service routine (ISR) so you must be careful about what calls you make from it.

 On Gen 3 devices (Argon, Boron, and Xenon), SPI slave can only be used on SPI1.